Sue Smith (politician)

-Susan Lynette Smith AM (born 24 January 1951 in Ulverstone, Tasmania) was an independent member of the Tasmanian Legislative Council in the electoral division of Montgomery.
+Susan Lynette Smith AM (born 24 January 1951) is an Australian politician who was an independent member of the Tasmanian Legislative Council, representing the electoral division of Montgomery.
 She was first elected to the division of Leven in 1997 but the seat was abolished in 1999 and she transferred to the newly created seat of Montgomery.
 She was elected unopposed in 2007 and retired on 4 May 2013.
 From June 2008 to May 2013 she was President of the Legislative Council, the first woman to hold that office.
 Smith is married with a grown son and daughter.